 With the bloody grind of the Revolutionary War behind him and the soft currents of the Potomac below him, George Washington returned to Mt.
 Vernon in 1787 to resume the quiet life of a country landowner.
 He had served his country and now, he just wanted to be left alone.

 But America had other plans.

-After months of begging, the other founders finally convinced Washington to attend the Constitutional Convention in Philadelphia, even though he knew it would likely result in his election as the nation’s first president — a position he had neither pursued nor desired.
+After months of begging, the other founders finally convinced Washington to attend the Constitutional Convention in Philadelphia, even though he knew it would likely result in his election as the nation’s first president, a position he really didn’t want to fill.

 We all know how the story ends.
 Washington accepted the presidency.
 Not because he craved power, but because his country needed him and he understood that leading is ultimately about serving.

 George Washington didn’t invent servant leadership.
-It’s an idea that goes back thousands of years, a concept that’s described throughout the gospels.
+It’s an idea that goes back thousands of years, a concept that’s described in the gospels.

 For example, in Mark 10:42-45, Jesus says,